G1-ind/Urbanization-chat-bot/README.md

-Awesome!
-Here's a clean and informative `README.md` you can use for your [Urbanization-chat-bot](https://github.com/G1-ind/Urbanization-chat-bot) GitHub repository to help others set up the project on their local system:

----

 # 🏙️ Urbanization Chat Bot

 A smart assistant powered by AI and deep learning (U-Net model) to detect urbanization shifts based on satellite data and relevant features.
 The project consists of: